MAC 3-Port Boost Control Solenoid & Harware

 Option 2 — A17 Repurpose (Possible)

 A17 (IACV output) can be reassigned for boost control.
+Only viable if IACV not required and proper ECU configuration applied.

 Street Spec Harness C101 Integration Strategy